KBC and Nairobi Central SDA Church donate to the needy - KBC | Kenya's Watching

 “We are now working in shifts and that will not compromise the quality of broadcast we offer you,” Mulila stated.

-He revealed that KBC had 39 hand washing points, infrared thermometers guns, and strictly observed the health guidelines prescribed by the government.
+He revealed that KBC had 39 hand washing points, infrared thermometer guns, and strictly observed the health guidelines prescribed by the government.

 Touching on the church and mosque live broadcasts, Mulila said KBC will ensure that all religions are represented in an effort to promote the freedom of worship.

-Since Covid-19 was declared a pandemic in Kenya in March 2020, KBC has been airing the Hotuba from Jamia Mosque every Friday at 12:30pm; Sabbath Worship on Saturday from 10:00am; and climaxed by Sunday where the Holy Mass from Holy Basilica runs from 09:30am concluded by a Sunday Service from the All Saints’ Cathedral, Nairobi, at 11:00am.
+Since Covid-19 was declared a pandemic in Kenya in March 2020, KBC has been airing the Hotuba from Jamia Mosque every Friday at 12:30pm; Sabbath Worship on Saturday from 10:00am; and Sunday’s the Holy Mass from the Holy Basilica from 09:30am.
+This is concluded by a Sunday Service from the All Saints’ Cathedral, Nairobi, at 11:00am.